 Happy Birthday Prabhas; The Actor Whose Pan-Indian Superstardom Will Have Greater Longevity!

 It is a big day for Prabhas fans as their favourite star is celebrating his birthday.
+Prabhas was born on 23 October 1979 and turns 40 this year.
 After Baahubali, Prabhas was no longer addressed as a Telugu actor and he made a giant leap to become a star with a pan-Indian appeal.
 A feat that probably none of his contemporaries has managed to achieve.
 Later, he came up with Saaho, which turned out to be one among the biggest Indian movie releases of all-time.
 While there are divided opinions regarding the quality of the movie and its box office success, there is no denying the fact that all such discussions have seldom affected the star's popularity.

 It wouldn't be wrong to say that Prabhas will enjoy the tag of a pan-Indian superstar for a long time to come.
 Baahubali bestowed him that title and Saaho's opening proved that point without a doubt.
 While there are claims that Saaho's failure at the South Indian box office should make one rethink about the credibility of Prabhas as a pan-Indian star, the humungous success of the Hindi version diminishes all such beliefs.